-I have had columns published in the Baltimore Sun, the Annapolis Capital Gazette, the Salisbury Daily Times, and the Oklahoma Observer.
+I have had columns published in the Baltimore Sun and the Annapolis Capital Gazette.
 The writing in my blog has also been featured and shared by groups like the World Wildlife Fund and climate scientists like Michael E. Mann.

 When I’m not grappling with the tough issues posed by climate change, I’m actually a competitive grappler.
 I compete year around in Brazilian Jiu Jitsu and mixed style grappling tournaments.
 If I’m not on the mat, I’m usually in the weight room, swimming, or out for a run.

 I also enjoy the ecosphere that I help to preserve.
 Fishing, hiking, and camping are all favorite pastimes of mine.
 I volunteer with the Boy Scouts to help youth develop an understanding of our environment and themselves.
 If I have any time left, you’ll see me crack the cover on a science or history book.